 When designing plant, designers should consider the range of physical and intellectual characteristics of likely users.
 Things like height, weight, reach and physical ability should be considered.
-If future user information is available, the designer could tailor the plant design to meet the needs of specific people.
+If future user information is available, the designer could tailor the plant design to meet the needs of specific people, keeping in mind that the people using the plant may change over time.